FEJUVE: Economy

 The informal economy of El Alto is self-managed by the city's workers and small traders.
 Market vendors are represented by a street merchants' association, which regulates stall access, keeps track of the markets' upkeep and sanitation, mediates inter-vendor disputes and negotiates with the municipal government on the vendors' behalf.
+These trade union associations also mediate conflicts between street merchants and collect union dues for the regional branch of the Bolivian Workers' Center (COB).
 Taxi and bus drivers are similarly organized within a trade union, which regulates their routes and allocates their itineraries.
 El Alto's trade union federation, which has a powerful role in the city's economy, cooperates closely with the FEJUVE on key issues.

+Construction and infrastructure projects are headed by the neighborhood councils, which bring together neighbors to gather materials and work collectively in shifts; those that refuse to work on a collective project are issued a symbolic fine of 50 pesos, although these often go uncollected.
+Bolivian sociologist Félix Patzi has argued that the collective ownership and self-management of the economy by the unions and neighborhood councils brought about a high level of community cohesion in El Alto, without any strict mechanisms for coercion.